-& Stella 2014).
-In a generic model that has been widely adopted since, the upper kHz QPO signal is directly associated to the azimuthal frequency of matter orbiting in the inner disk region, as Syunyaev (1973) and others had suggested decades earlier).
-More complex local models aiming at interpreting also other QPO modes, the low frequency QPOs and the lower kHz QPO in particular, were soon proposed, building on the idea that QPOs are excited at a specific radius in the disk.
-Among these are the Relativistic Precession Model (RPM Stella & Vietri 1998, 1999) and the epicyclic resonance model (ERM Abramowicz & Kluzniak 2001; Kluzniak & Abramowicz 2001, 2002; Fragile et al. 2016).
-The frequencies of the signals predicted for different QPO modes consist of combinations of the fundamental frequencies ν{φ} , ν{θ} and ν_r of quasi-circular geodesics in the strong field regime.
-Also QPO models involving global oscillations of the inner disk, such as g- and p-modes (Nowak & Wagoner 1992, 1991; Nowak et al. 1997; Wagoner et al. 2001; Kato 2004; kato 2012; Kato 2012) and corrugation and warping modes (Markovic & Lamb 1998; Armitage & Natarajan 1999; Kato 2001) predict frequencies related to the frequencies of geodetic motion.
+Following the realization that kHz QPO frequencies are close to dynamical frequencies around compact objects (Strohmayer et al. 1996; van der Klis et al. 1996), the potential of QPOs for diagnosing matter motion in strong gravitational fields became apparent.
+This stimulated the development of models involving the innermost regions of accretion flows where general-relativistic departures from Newtonian gravity are large (see e.g., Belloni & Stella 2014).
+In a generic model that has been widely adopted since, the upper kHz QPO signal is directly associated to the azimuthal frequency of matter orbiting in the inner disk region, as Syunyaev (1973) and others had suggested decades earlier.
+More complex local models aiming at interpreting other QPO modes, the LFQPOs and the lower kHz QPO in particular, were soon proposed, building on the idea that QPOs are excited at a specific radius in the disk.
+Among these are the Relativistic Precession Model (RPM; Stella & Vietri 1998, 1999) and the Epicyclic Resonance Model (ERM; Abramowicz & Kluzniak 2001; Kluzniak & Abramowicz 2001, 2002; Fragile et al. 2016).
+The frequencies of the signals predicted for different QPO modes consist of combinations of the fundamental frequencies ν{φ} , ν{θ} , and ν_r of quasi-circular geodesics in the strong-field regime.
+Also QPO models involving global oscillations of the inner disk, such as g- and p-modes (Nowak & Wagoner 1992, 1991; Nowak et al. 1997; Wagoner et al. 2001; Kato 2004, 2012a, 2012b) and corrugation and warping modes (Markovic & Lamb 1998; Armitage & Natarajan 1999; Kato 2001) predict frequencies related to the frequencies of geodetic motion.

-As geodesics are determined by the spacetime metric, the above QPO models as well as models that extend them in different ways (see e.g. Torok et al. 2014; Stuchlík & Kološ 2016 and reference therein) hold the potential to probe the spacetime itself and measure key parameters of the compact object.
+As geodesics are determined by the spacetime metric, the above OPO models as well as models that extend them in different ways (see e.g., Török et al. 2012; Stuchlík & Kološ 2016 and reference therein) hold the potential to probe the spacetime itself and measure key parameters of the compact object.
 In applications to black holes, the Kerr spacetime is generally used.
-The varying frequencies of two (and in one case three) QPO modes measured from a few black hole transients were successfully fit to the frequencies predicted by the RPM, and black hole mass and spin inferred (Motta et al. 2014a,b).
-Similarly the 3: 2 frequency ratio in some black hole QPOs were exploited in the ERM to infer black hole parameters (e.g. Török et al. 2005).
-The spacetime around rotating NSs is more complex, as it is characterised by mass, angular momentum, and higher order multipole moments.
-Analytical approximations to the fundamental frequencies of geodesic motion around NSs were used in early applications of the RPM (e.g. Stella & Vietri 1998).
+The varying frequencies of two (and in one case three) QPO modes measured from a few black-hole transients were successfully fit to the frequencies predicted by the RPM, and black-hole mass and spin inferred (Motta et al. 2014a, 2014b).
+Similarly the 3:2 frequency ratio in some black-hole QPOs were exploited in the ERM to infer black-hole parameters (e.g., Török et al. 2005).
+The spacetime around rotating NSs is more complex, as it is characterized by mass, angular momentum, and higher order multipole moments.
+Analytical approximations to the fundamental frequencies of geodesic motion around NSs were used in early applications of the RPM (e.g., Stella & Vietri 1998).
 Other studies adopted instead the numerically calculated spacetimes around rotating NS models, for selected EoSs (Morsink & Stella 1999; Stella et al. 1999).